 Parts 9 and 10

-Part 10 addresses a disclosure requirement for properties that have been treated for bed bugs.
+A disclosure is a requirement for properties that have been treated for bed bugs.
 When potential renters ask about bed bugs in a property, metro-Denver landlords are required to disclose:

 Whether, to the landlord’s knowledge, the dwelling unit contained bed bugs within the past eight months.